rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-16-installing-development-builds.md

 sudo chmod 04755 /opt/rancher-desktop/chrome-sandbox
 ```

-A manual extract leaves no desktop entry behind, so launch it directly with
+A manual extract leaves no desktop entry behind.
+Launch it directly with
 `/opt/rancher-desktop/rancher-desktop`[^linux-exe].

 On Rancher Desktop 2.0, the app refuses to start on a backend that a different
-`rdd` version created, so clear any existing one first (this removes your current
+`rdd` version created.
+You have to clear any existing one first (this removes
-2.0 workloads).
+your current 2.0 workloads).
 The command is the same on every platform:

 ```bash
 rdd svc delete